 Our business and affairs are managed under the direction of the board of directors.
 Accordingly, the board of directors provides broad supervision over our affairs, including supervision of the duties performed by the Advisor.
 The Advisor is responsible for our day-to-day operations.
 The names, ages and addresses of our directors and officers and specified employees of the Advisor, together with their principal occupations and other affiliations during the past five years, are set forth below.
 Each director and officer will hold office for the term to which he is elected and until his successor is duly elected and qualifies, or until he resigns or is removed in the manner provided by law.
 Unless otherwise indicated, the address of each director is c/o StoneCastle Financial Corp., 100 Fillmore Street, Suite 325, Denver, CO 80206.
-The board of directors will initially consist of three directors who are not "interested persons" (as defined in the Investment Company Act) of the Advisor or its affiliates and two directors who are "interested persons."
-The directors."
+The board of directors will initially consist of three directors who are not "interested persons" (as defined in the Investment Company Act) of the Advisor or its affiliates and two directors who are" interested persons.
+"The directors who are not interested persons are also independent pursuant to the NASDAQ stock exchange listing standards, and we refer to them as "independent directors."
 We refer to the directors who are "interested persons" (as defined in the Investment Company Act) are referred to below as "interested directors."
 Under our certificate of incorporation, the board is divided into three classes.
 Each class of directors will hold office for a three-year term.
 However, the initial members of the three classes have initial terms of one, two and three years, respectively.
-At each annual meeting of our stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election and until their successors are duly elected and qualified.
+At each annual meeting of our stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election and until their successors are duly elected and gualified.